-- 1. is contrary to common sense (it involves, for example, that sounds are not what we ear but rather some movement of matter) - 2. is dangerous because it opens the door to skepticism, in leaving the following answer with no satisfactory answer: how do we know that our ideas, which are representations of the external objects in our minds, are actually resembling these external objects?
+- 1. is contrary to common sense (it involves, for example, that sounds are not what we ear but rather some movement of matter) - 2. is dangerous because it opens the door to skepticism, and hence to atheism, in leaving the following answer with no satisfactory answer: how do we know that our ideas, which are representations of the external objects in our minds, are actually resembling these external objects?